hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 ## The Litter Surveyor Report

-This report uses the techniques developed here in Switzerland and in the EU to identify zones of accumulation of the most common litter objects found along the vast network of rivers and lakes in Switzerland.
-The front line against waste is the municipality.
-However, neither the trash nor the waterways respect the municipal boundaries.
+This report uses the techniques developed in Switzerland and the EU to identify zones of accumulation and the most common litter objects found along the vast network of Swiss rivers and lakes.
+This is done using a harmonized data collection protocol and a common measuring and benchmarking scheme that has in use and in active development in Switzerland since 2015 and internationally for decades. {cite}`mlwguidance` {cite}`slr` {cite}`eubaselines`.

-The European Union (EU), in September 2020, set baselines and established target values for beach-litter assessments for all member states.
-The values were calculated using data collected following the same protocol as has been used in Switzerland since 2015 {cite}`mlwguidance` {cite}`slr`.
-This decision brings a common measuring and benchmarking method to a harmonized data collection protocol {cite}`eubaselines`.

 Current research points to inland lakes as transition points for garbage transported by rivers, some of that trash goes on to the next lake and some of it remains and degrades in the lake where it was deposited.
-For Switzerland that means our lakes could be _sinks_ or _dumps_ for garbage and that it does not all go on to the ocean. {cite}`Kooi2018`
+For Switzerland that means our lakes could be _sinks_ or _dumps_ for garbage and that it does not all go on to the ocean.
+This also means our rivers are highways for the trash that is accumulating in the lakes. {cite}`Kooi2018`

-The _Litter Surveyor Report_ provides a set of tools to interpret current beach litter survey results and presents the results from past and present beach litter surveys in light of recent developments.
+The _Litter Surveyor Report_ provides a set of tools to interpret current beach litter survey results from the national to the municipal level.
+The results from past and present beach litter surveys are presented in an objective way and in the context of current events.

 ## Summary

 The sampling period (SP) was from April 01, 2020 - May 31, 2021.
 This date range overlaps with the start and end date of the Swiss Litter Report (SLR) {cite}`slr` the last national level project to use the standard protocol described in the _Guide to monitoring beach litter_ or any other comparable method.
-There were 385 samples from 143 locations in 77 different municipalities.
 <br></br>

+_There were 385 samples from 143 locations in 77 different municipalities._
 :::{image} end_of_sampling_iqaasl/resources/maps/opening_map.jpeg
 :alt: Map of IQAASL locations
 :class: bg-primary mb-1